cms-opendata-analyses/NanoAODRun1ProducerTool/README.md

    CMSSW 7_6_4 (for 2015 5 and 13 TeV pp data), see
 compile_7_6_4.readme.txt

+   for instructions how to load and compile the code with CMSSW 10_6_4 (for validation against 2017 and 2018 UL data), see compile_10_6_4.readme.txt

 More instructions how to compile and run in various configurations will be added.